-- Measure the fraction of the length of the heating element which is inserted into the block. - Record the initial temperature of the block, T_1 , at time $t_1 = 0$. - Press reset on the Joule-Watt meter and reset the timer. - Switch on the power supply and start the stop-watch. - Record the energy supplied to the heating element according to the Joule-Watt meter. - Scale the Joule-Watt meter reading, E, according to the fraction of the heating element inserted in the block, f, to get the heat energy transferred to the block, Q i.e., Q = f E. Record these fractions here:
+- Record the initial temperature of the block, T_1 , at time $t_1 = 0$. - Press reset on the Joule-Watt meter and reset the timer. - Switch on the power supply and start the stop-watch. - Insert the heating element as far as possible into the block and measure the fraction of the length of the heating element which is inserted.
+Let's call this fraction, f.
+Record these fractions here: